renovatebot/renovate/docs/usage/upgrade-best-practices.md

 Finally, update your development tools.

-Now that you're up to date, it's important to start thinking about how to make updating a regular thing.
+Now you're up to date, you should think how to make updating a regular habit.

 ## Project with five year old dependencies